 Agencies use a number of different pricing models, such as charging you by a percentage of the ad spend, a percentage of ad spend plus a management fee, a flat rate, or performance-based pricing.

 Note that these costs are for the services themselves, not including the ad spend that you pay to the search engine's company.
-Google recommends budgeting $10-$50 per day.
+We recommend starting small to test the water.

-Of course, as with every service on this list, there are many variables that factor into the price your company is most likely to pay.
+Of course, as with every service on this list, there are many variables that factor into the price your company is most likely to pay, including your industry, ad type, campaign strategy, bidding strategy, schedule, and targeting settings.
 Check out SEMrush's post for a deep dive.

 Inbound content marketing involves creating content (such as blog posts, videos, and white papers) in order to attract, engage, and delight existing clients.